Ferries from

 Ferries from Sicily to Pelagie Islands are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Porto Empedocle to Lampedusa and Porto Empedocle to Linosa are popular ferry trips from Sicily to Pelagie Islands.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Sicily to Pelagie Islands ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Sicily to Pelagie Islands ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.